-A design patent protects the decorative appearance of an item.
+Design patents are another type of patent that protect the decorative appearance of an item.
 A phytosanitary patent protects a new or different variety of a plant.
-A provisional patent gives inventors one more year to decide whether and how to file a utility patent.
+Lastly, a provisional patent gives inventors one more year to decide whether and how to file a utility patent.
 This is just one example of how an inventor can use multiple patent applications to mitigate risk, hedge a bet, or expand patent protection.

 When evaluating your options for filing a patent application, keep in mind that it has consequences.
 At that time, its application is a technique prior to all future inventions.
 Be sure to archive patents strategically to avoid stumbling upon your own inventions.
 Utility patents are among the world's most valuable assets and can be very expensive to obtain.

 For new inventors, obtaining a useful patent can be overwhelming.
 However, if you go step by step, you can also receive a patent issued for your invention.
 Did you know that you can file a provisional patent application to get more time to complete the patent process?
 Learn more about interim patents, which are used to “reserve” a spot in line for your patent application.
 Whether your company is known for its innovative aesthetic designs or for its innovative practical technology, the ideas and inventions that make your company unique provide a competitive advantage that keeps you ahead of the curve.

 The different types of patents serve as primary protection for these technologies, designs and inventions, ensuring that no one else can copy your ideas without permission.
 In the United States, there are three different types of patents that offer intellectual property protections: utility patents, design patents and plant patents.
 A utility patent is the most common type of patent filed in the U. S., and it can protect any unique and novel product, process, machine or composition of material as well as significant new improvements to it.